14 May 2019

-Since rolling-out in the US in early July, millions of people all over the world have seriously caught the Pokémon bug (and we’re not just talking about catching Caterpies).
+Since rolling-out in the United States in early July, millions of people all over the world have seriously caught the Pokémon bug (and we’re not just talking about catching Caterpies!).

-But while we’re all out hitting Pokéstops, catching copious amounts of Pidgeys and attempting to battle it out as king or queen of our local gyms, what is actually happening on our phones?
+But while we’re all out hitting Pokéstops, catching copious amounts of Pidgeys and attempting to battle it out as king or queen at our local gyms, is there any impact on our phones or data plans?

 Apart from the fact that the app noticeably drains mobile battery, just how much data is being consumed and what sort of bill could we be facing?